Institute of Linguistics, Russian Academy of Sciences

 This is my main duty in the Institute of Linguistics – I coordinate this longitudinal project that started back in the 1970s.
 I serve as the Editor-in-Chief of the Encyclopedia.
 I have co-edited a number of volumes of the encyclopedia: on Paleoasiatic, Turkic, Mongolic, Indo-Aryan, Slavic, Baltic and other languages.
 Currently our department is preparing up to ten further volumes focusing on various languages of the Old World, including Semitic, Dravidian, Mande, relict languages of Europe and Asia, Austroasiatic, and Sino-Tibetan.
 To know more about the encyclopedia, click here.

 The Russian language has more regional varieties than is usually recognized.
 This project addresses a variety of Russian that was, and still is, spoken in one area in Alaska, USA – the so-called Ninilchik Russian.
 Ninilchik is a village in the Kenai peninsula that was used as a retirement settlement in the times of Russian America.
 Russian speakers, including ethnic Russians and partly-native Alaskan creoles, stayed in Ninilchik after Alaska was acquired by the United States in 1867.
 A peculiar variety of Russian evolved in Ninilchik during the subsequent decades.
 Beginning from mid-20th century a rapid language shift started (from Russian to English), but even now there are several remaining fluent speakers of Ninilchik Russian.
 Some prominent features of Ninilchik Russian are accounted for in Bergelson and Kibrik 2010 [pdf].
-In a joint project with Mira Bergelson and Wayne Leman I am working on a dictionary of Ninilchik Russian.
+In a joint project with Mira Bergelson, Wayne Leman and Marina Raskladkina I published a dictionary of Ninilchik Russian [pdf].

 (for a fuller list of publications click here)